agorf/thyme/README.md

 # Thyme

-A simple photo browser and viewer.
+A simple, web-based photo browser and viewer.

 ## Quick how-to